Dr. Larimer focuses on medical, nutritional, social, and psychological needs that affect the treatment of obesity.

 Dr. Larimer’s Story

 As a kid I wanted to be a doctor, teacher, or architect.
-I was poor, so I went to trade school and became a medical assistant.
-Later, I went to night school and had the fantastic fortune to be accepted into the UCLA School of Medicine.
-Although I loved my psychiatry and ER rotations, I felt the best direction for me was to become a family medicine doctor.
-After my residency at UF in Family Medicine, I took a teaching position in a rural clinic in Dixie county.
-This clinic was the only urgent care and emergency provider in that county.
+I was poor, so did a trade school and became a medical assistant.
+Later, I went to night school for junior college and UC San Diego for bachelors degree.
+In 1983, I started medical training at UCLA School of Medicine.
+Although I loved my psychiatry and ER rotations, I felt the best direction for me was becoming a family medicine doctor.
+I came to Gainesville for residency at UF in Family Medicine, then took a teaching position in a rural clinic in Dixie county.
+This clinic included the only urgent care and emergency provider in that county.
+I worked ER, urgent care, and hospital medicine for the next 20 years while raising my daughter here.

-At a medical conference in 2006, I listened to a weight loss medicine lecture.
-I was hooked (and fat).
+In 2006 upon hearing a lecture series on weight control I was hooked.
 I wanted to know more about this complex disease so I studied the textbooks, joined the two national scientific obesity societies, and attended extra sessions at conferences.
 I started weight loss medicine care in rural Lake Butler.
-After great effort in 2014, I passed the American Board of Obesity Medicine’s national board exam.
+In 2014, I passed the American Board of Obesity Medicine’s national board exam.